sympower/dt-data-load-tool/docs/website/docs/plus/ecosystem/ms-sql.md

 By default, `hard_delete` is set to `True`, meaning hard deletes are performed, i.e., rows deleted in the source will be permanently removed from the destination.

 Replicated data allows for NULLs for not nullable columns when a record is deleted.
-To avoid additional tables that hold deleted rows and additional merge steps, `dlt` emits placeholder values that are stored in the staging dataset only.
+To avoid additional tables that hold deleted rows and additional merge steps, `data_load_tool` emits placeholder values that are stored in the staging dataset only.

 ### Soft deletes